pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 2. You can use the CLI interface, gfsh, to inspect the Tanzu GemFire or Geode cluster.
-Follow the instructions in [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/1-13-beta/accessing-instance.html) to connect the the cluster using gfsh.
+Follow the instructions in [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/1-13-beta/accessing-instance.html) to connect to the cluster using gfsh.

 ## Run the App in an App Foundation